OwainWilliams/minecraft/readme.md

 ## Firewall
 * [Setup Firewall](https://www.linuxnorth.org/five_minute_firewall/)

+## Moving Mods from PC to Raspberry Pi
+I found [WinScp](https://winscp.net/eng/index.php) perfect for moving the .jar files from Windows to Raspberry Pi.
+Note: You may need to add 'sudo su -' to the SCP / Shell settings within WinScp to allow for you to copy files to the RPi

 ## Install Forge on Local Windows client to allow for Mods
 Even if the mods are on the server, each client needs to have them installed too.
 [How to install mods on Windows](https://www.windowscentral.com/minecraft-java-edition-guide-how-to-install-mods)